 The origins of Zaru Soba can be traced back to the Edo period (1600 – 1868).
 Soba noodles were originally served on bamboo trays at a Tokyo restaurant called “Iseya.”
 Later on, nori seaweed was added to the dish to differentiate it from the original dish called “morisoba,” which was served without the seaweed.

-Here are my step-by-step instructions for how to make delicious Japanese zaru soba at home.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Zaru Soba at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Transfer the sauce to a heatproof jug and add 1 dried shiitake mushroom.
 Allow to cool, and once cool to the touch, chill in the fridge until it’s time to serve.